neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 - `I`: insulated
 - `t`: user-defined temperature

-Therefore, in reference to [fluid_mesh], boundaries 1, 2, and 7 are flux boundaries
+Boundaries 1, 2, and 7 are flux boundaries
 (these boundaries will receive a heat flux from MOOSE), boundaries 3, 4, and 8 are insulated, boundary 5 is a specified temperature, and boundary 6 is a zero-gradient outlet.
-The actual assignment of numeric values to these boundary conditions is then performed in the `fluid.oudf` file.
+The actual assignment of values for these boundary conditions is then performed in the `fluid.oudf` file.
 The `fluid.oudf` file contains [!ac](OCCA) kernels that will be run on a [!ac](GPU) (if present).
 If no [!ac](GPU) is present, these kernels are simply run with MPI.